ll-msg/pure-comment/README.md

 # 🛡️ PureComment - A Better Online Experience :)

 **PureComment** is a Chrome extension that automatically filters comments for you.
+Please review and acknowledge Google's Generative AI Prohibited Uses Policy before the usage.

 > Currently we only support **Reddit**, but we are always working on new things!